Implications of the weak gravity conjecture in anomalous quiver gauge theories: Quiver gauge theories and the WGC

 \section{Quiver gauge theories and the WGC}

 In this section, we discuss quiver theories with $U(1)^k$ gauge symmetry and identify anomaly-free gauge groups.
+In general, computation of anomalies depends on the matter content in models.
+To check anomaly-free $U(1)$'s systematically and identify the gauge couplings concretely, we focus on several types of models controlled by discrete symmetries.
+However, an anomaly-free gauge coupling will be given by Eq.~(\ref{eq:keyeq}) in general cases.
 As for a quiver diagram in this paper, each node implies a gauge group whereas each arrow among two nodes shows a left-handed chiral fermion charged under two gauge groups.
 The number of arrows shows that of matters and a direction of an arrow is corresponding to the representation against two gauge groups.
 An arrowhead corresponds to anti-fundamental representation while its opposite side means fundamental one.
-For theories only with multiple $U(1)$ groups, (anti-)fundamental representation is supposed to have a charge $+1$ ($-1$).
+For theories only with multiple $U(1)$ groups, (anti-)fundamental representation is supposed to have a charg e $+1$ ($-1$).
 A solid line shows a chiral (left-handed) fermion whereas a dashed line shows a complex scalar.
 At first, we shall focus on non-supersymmetric gauge theories with bi-fundamental chiral fermions of $(\bm{N}_{1} , \bar{\bm{N}_2})$ representation under $ U(N_{1} )\times U(N_{2}) \times \cdots$ gauge group, which is inspired by D-brane models.
 Although there exist many types of quiver diagrams corresponding to gauge theories, for simplicity we focus on theories including only $U(1)$ groups in the diagrams such as Fig.~\ref{fig:quiverksimp}.
 Since there exist chiral fermions, chiral gauge anomalies can generally be produced as a consequence.
 We study cancellation condition of chiral anomalies to identify anomaly-free gauge couplings at the tree level, and apply the couplings to the WGC.
 Anomaly-free conditions for $U(N)^{3}$ and $U(N)^{4}$ are discussed in Appendix~\ref{appA}.
 For instance, in $SU(N)^k$ theories with a general $N$, non-abelian gauge anomaly cancellations require that the number of incoming arrows is equal to that of outgoing ones at each node.
 In $U(1)^k$ theories we will simply mimic $SU(N)^k$ cases because in D-brane models a gauge group can be given by $U(N) = U(1)\times SU(N)$ rather than just $SU(N)$, hence $U(1)$ and $SU(N)$ are considered simultaneously.
 We suppose that the anomalies are canceled as in Sec.~\ref{GSmech} and then (non-)anomalous gauge fields get massive in a gauge invariant form.
 Quiver gauge theories associated with deconstructed extra dimension \cite{ArkaniHamed:2001ca,Abe:2002rj} could relate our approach to the weak coupling conjecture \cite{Buratti:2020kda}.
 In quiver gauge theories with $U(1)^k$ of our interest, the action is written by